-95. Quaama Rest Area.
+- 96. Quaama Rest Area.
 On the Princes Highway beside the bridge is a signposted Rest Area with toilets.
 Walk along the road beside the creek, aptly named Dry River, or drive along here and into the township.
 Turn into Bermagui Road and follow signs down Orient Street to the Cemetery.
-Secluded, and with old graves, a wander around the forest perimeters could turn up some surprises.
-W. D. P. B. C.
+Badly affected by fire, with old graves, a wander around the forest perimeter as vegetation regrows could turn up some surprises.
+W. D. P. B. C. - 97.
+Verona Road.

-96. Verona Road.
 This suggestion provides a short circular drive from opposite the Rest Area, leads to Verona Road across Katchencarry Creek and after about 5 km reaches a junction with Upper Brogo Road at Lower Verona.
 Turning left, follow the road through hilly farmland for about 4 km and about turn at Hore-Lacey Road, to retrace the trip back to the junction with Verona Road, where the Upper Brogo Road continues, passing farm dams and good roadside vegetation for roadside birding, back to the Princes Highway just north of Quaama, then back to the Rest Area.
 Yellow-rumped Thornbill, Yellow-tailed Black-Cockatoo, Brown Falcon, Wedge-tailed Eagle.
 D.